A*STAR-Sheffield Research Attachment Programme

 - Academic requirements – applicants should have, or expect to achieve, a first or upper second class UK honours degree or equivalent qualifications gained outside the UK in an appropriate area of study.

-- Allowed study options – applicants should be registering on their first year of study with the University for 2012-13 on an eligible programme of doctoral study.
+- Allowed study options – applicants should be registering on their first year of study with the University for 2016/17 on an eligible programme of doctoral study (after 1st October 2016).

-- Residency restrictions – awards are open to UK and EU applicants.
+- Residency restrictions – awards are open to UK and EU applicants only.

 How to apply

 Applications for this scheme are made by the proposed supervisor at the University of Sheffield.
-If you are interested you should contact a potential supervisor to discuss this as soon as possible.
+If you are interested you should contact a potential supervisor to discuss.

 If you have any questions about the A*STAR-Sheffield Research Attachment Programme please email email@example.com.